alshaimaamoneim/Coursera-Getting-Cleaning-Data-WEEK4-Project/CodeBook.md

 'x_test.txt'
 'y_test.txt'

-## 2. EXTRACTING MEASUREMENTS
+## 2. Extract only the measurements on the mean and standard deviation for each measurement.
 A logical vector was created identifying TRUE for the ID, mean & stdev columns and FALSE for other values.
 Merged data was then subsetted to only keep the relevant columns

-## 3. NAMING ACTIVITIES WITH DESCRIPTIVE ACTIVITY NAMES
+## 3. Use descriptive activity names to name the activities in the data set.
 'activity_labels.txt' was merged with the subsetted data to add descriptive activity names to merged and subsetted data set.
 Values in 'activityId' column were then replaced with the matching values from the 'activityType' column in order to make the data easier to read.

-## 4. LABELING DATA SET WITH DESCRIPTIVE ACTIVITY NAMES
+## Appropriately label the data set with descriptive activity names.
 Used the 'gsub' function to clean up the column names in merged & subsetted data set. 'activityType' column removed in order to tidy data further.

-## 5. INDEPENDNENT TIDY DATA SET
+## 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 New table was created which contains average for each variable for each activity and subject.